brassica-collective/handbook/content/brassica/handbook/Howtos/_index.md

 This section contains guides and processes for performing important steps in the collective.
 These are typically not created by full group processes (otherwise they would be an [agreement](../agreements)) but are usually maintained by a working group or individual.

 How-tos are living documents.
-If you're impacted by one of these processes, and think it should be changed or could be improved, speak up in any one of our communications channel.
+If you're impacted by one of these processes, and think it should be changed or could be improved, speak up in any one of our communication channels.

 Examples include:
 * Our facilitation guidelines - an emergent process we are using to help us create a 'container' for intentional group processes.